 In short, the separation agreement (which can be the same as a marital settlement agreement) can resolve issues arising from the dissolution of the marriage.
 If the parties agree and the terms of the separation agreement work well for the family, it then becomes part of the divorce decree finalizing the dissolution of the marriage.

 The terms of the settlement agreement can be changed by filing a petition with the family court.
 Please know that filing a Petition to change the terms of a marital settlement agreement is a difficult task.
-The marital settlement agreement is a contract.
+The marital settlement agreement is a legally binding contract.

 While some attorneys do put custody or child support language in a marital settlement agreement, we believe the better practice is to prepare a separate custody and support agreement.